 - 1. Understand the concepts of interference and diffraction. - 2.
 Learn the basic principles of laser and optical fiber. - 3.
-Know about the classification of materials into three groups. - 4.
+Know about band theory and the classification of materials into three groups. - 4.
 Exposed to present generation engineered materials and their properties. - 5.
 Have knowledge about principles of wave mechanics.